-A particular difficulty was the way in which third party entities such as the Royal Forest and Bird Society worked hard to successfully scuttle or dilute opportunities for Ngāi Tahu to acquire state-owned lands the government wished to dispose of.
+The story of Ngāi Tahu's treaty settlement negotiations with the Crown successfully scuttle or dilute opportunities for Ngāi Tahu to acquire state-owned lands the government wished to dispose of.
 Forest and Bird likewise exerted considerable pressure to limit Ngāi Tahu involvement in and on the conservation estate, which constitutes so much of Te Waipounamu.
 Ostensibly motivated by the modern religion of preservationist conservation, Forest and Bird's views and tactics, and those of kindred groups, reveal them to be, at root, as antagonistic towards Māori as the most intolerant nineteenth century Christian missionaries.
-The book's more important point though, is the huge power imbalance at the heart of negotiations, and the way in which the Crown was simultaneously defendant.
+The book's more important point though. is the huge power imbalance at the heart of negotiations, and the way in which the Crown was simultaneously defendant.
 Judge and jury.
 In such a challenging environment, Ngāi Tahu needed, but fortunately had, an astute leadership team.
 By any reading, A Long Time Coming is an affirmation of the high levels of trust that Ngāi Tahu whānui placed in its negotiators.